Activities regarded as scientific purposes for the use of animals

 If you are unsure whether a certain animal use requires ethics approval then you should contact Biosecurity Queensland or the chairperson of an AEC for advice.

 Before you use an animal in Queensland

 You (or the institution where you are employed or study) must register as a person using animals for scientific purposes with Biosecurity Queensland.
-Registration is valid for 3 years.
+Registration is valid for up to 4 years.

 You must also submit a written application for your proposed animal use to an AEC, and have written AEC approval before acquiring the animals or beginning the activity.
 You will need a separate approval for each different activity or project.

 Find out more about how to apply for approval with an AEC to use animals for scientific purposes.